ilabcode/pyhgf/README.md

 ### How does it work?

 The nodalized Hierarchical Gaussian Filter consists of a network of probabilistic nodes hierarchically structured where each node can inherit its value and volatility sufficient statistics from other parent nodes.
-The presentation of a new observation at the lower level of the hierarchy (i.e. the input node) triggers a recursive update of the nodes' belief through the bottom-up propagation of precision-weighted prediction error.
+The presentation of a new observation at the lowest level of the hierarchy (i.e., the input node) triggers a recursive update of the nodes' belief (i.e., posterior distribution) through the bottom-up propagation of precision-weighted prediction error.

 More generally, pyhgf operates on graph neural networks that can be defined and updated through the following variables: